What is fulfillment?

 To do this, the seller relies on receiving this data automatically from the shipping service provider or the warehouse.

-If the delivery processes are set up optimally and the delivery of the products is reliable, it meets customer expectations and satisfaction increases.
+If the delivery processes are set up optimally and the products are delivered reliably, customer expectations are met, satisfaction increases and returns are reduced.

-The average return rate in e-commerce is 28%.
+The average returns rate in e-commerce is 28%.
 So every third delivery comes back.
-The return must be accepted, unpacked, sifted, reconditioned or destroyed.
+The return must be accepted, unpacked, inspected, partially reconditioned or destroyed.

-For sellers this means enormous effort and costs.
-In addition to the product costs, there are the shipping costs for returns, which in Germany are often borne by the seller:inside.
+For sellers, this means enormous effort and costs.
+In addition to the product costs, there are the costs for shipping and returns.

-Some of the returns can be sold as B-goods at a discount.
+Some of the returns can be resold as B-goods at a discount.
 Otherwise, the items must be disposed of properly, which in turn costs money.

-These entire processes of returns handling with customer support can also be handled by a fulfillment partner.
+These entire returns processing processes with customer support are also carried out by the fulfilment partner.

 Other fulfillment services

-In some cases, the fulfillment provider takes over additional services.
+In some cases, the fulfilment provider takes over additional services.

 These include: